Aggression Between Fish in a Marine Aquarium

 When it comes to aggression between marine fish, like many things in life, an ounce of prevention is worth a pound of cure–or if you prefer the metric system–28.3 grams of prevention is worth 0.45 kilograms of cure.

 I’m not sure if those decimal places are significant figures…

-When planning ahead, to prevent aggression between fish in a marine aquarium, the best thing to do is plan to add the fish in order of aggression–from the least aggressive first, to the most aggressive last.
+When planning ahead, to prevent aggression between fish in a marine aquarium, the best thing to do is to plan to add the fish in order of aggression–from the least aggressive first to the most aggressive last.
 The premise behind this advice is as follows:

 Most aggression between fish is territorial in nature–Fish A is defending their territory, feeding place or resting place from Fish B.